 This Olmsted boulevard was designed in 1910 as Jefferson Boulevard, the entrance to Jefferson Park.
 It runs about 1⅕ miles from Beacon Avenue S and S Alaska Street in the southwest to S Winthrop Street in the northeast, which also forms part of the park boulevard.
 After crossing Martin Luther King Jr. Way S and Rainier Avenue S, it continues on as S Mount Baker Boulevard, ending at Mount Baker Park.

 In 1914, it was renamed Cheasty Boulevard after E.C.
-(Edward) Cheasty, who died that year.
+(Edward) Cheasty (born 1864), who died that year.
 He had been police commissioner, commissioner of the Alaska–Yukon–Pacific Exposition, and a member of the park board from 1907 to 1910 and 1912 to his death, according to the Don Sherwood Park History Files.
 He also ran Cheasty’s Store, a downtown haberdashery, from 1888 until his death.

 Speaking of his death, it sadly appears that it was due to suicide.
 He fell from the 10th floor of the Washington Hotel — the same hotel in which fellow businessman Frank B. Hubbell killed himself in 1905.